-Unfortunately, there aren't many restrictions on the types of dyes that can be added to makeup products.
-If you’re dedicated to avoid them,yous should look for natural makeup.
+Unfortunately, there aren't many regulations and restrictions on the types of dyes that can be added to makeup products.
+If you’re dedicated to avoid them, you should look for natural makeup.

 Do you wonder what are the alternatives of synthetic colorants?
-In natural makeup, for primary colors, you’ll find ingredients like beet root powder, pomegranate powder, turmeric powder, woad powder, etc.
+In natural makeup, for primary colors, you’ll find ingredients like beet root powder, pomegranate powder, turmeric powder, etc.

 Is makeup bad for your skin? - KEY POINT 4

 Is makeup bad for your skin?
 Are you suffering often from acne and blemishes?
 Well, you might have found the reason?

 Those of us suffering from acne are most likely aware with the notions comedogenic and non-comedogenic.
 Basically comedogenic makeup are all products that may trigger comedones.